 Using the Cohan Rule When Receipts Are Gone

-If you’re missing receipts, you might be able to use the Cohan Rule, which lets you estimate certain expenses.
+You can use the Cohan Rule to estimate certain expenses if you’re missing receipts.
 While this can help save your deductions, there are some limits:

 - The IRS will accept reasonable estimates but might reduce the amounts to standard levels.